iaomw/moonlight-ios/README.md

+# Moonlight X

-#I want port this to OS X, because the Java and Chrome version are just too bad.
+## Why do I want to port this to OS X?
+## Because the Java and Chrome version are just too bad.

-#I need better performance and customable resolution.
+## And I need better performance with customable resolution.

-#Moonlight iOS
+---

 #### Now available on the [App Store](https://itunes.apple.com/us/app/moonlight-game-streaming/id1000551566?mt=8)